 - 1 bunch fresh cilantro, chopped (leave the stems in!)

-Once the liquids are heated you can add the fish sauce, tamari, apple cider vinegar, lime juice, ginger and garlic.
+- Once the liquids are heated, add the lemongrass, fish sauce, tamari, apple cider vinegar, lime juice, ginger and garlic.

 Yield: 8 to 12 servings